Testing of CanSino's COVID-19 candidate vaccine begins in Russia

 The completion of Phase 3 trials is generally required for regulatory approval to distribute a vaccine for public use.

-Russia's state register for clinical trials showed a Phase 3 study expected to recruit 625 volunteers across eight medical institutes to test the safety and effectiveness of Ad5-nCoV began on Friday.
+Russia's state register for clinical trials showed a Phase 3 study of CanSino's potential shot, expected to recruit 625 participants across eight medical institutes to test the safety and effectiveness of Ad5-nCoV, began on Friday.

 CanSino declined to offer more details on the Russian trial when contacted by Reuters, saying the information was confidential.